Last Modified: 29 Feb 2016

 In Varanasi we will stay in a comfortable local hotel.

-Today we will drive 210kms from Bandhavgarh to Khajuraho.
-In the afternoon we will have a guided visit of the erotic temples followed by a very short drive to our treehouse campsite.
+Today we will drive the 415 kms to Khajuraho.
+Tomorrow morning we will have a guided visit of the erotic temples followed by a very short drive to our treehouse campsite.

 Drive time - 9-10 hours.

-On Day 10 there is the option to head into Panna National Park in search of wildlife on a jeep safari, or you might prefer to explore the local area or just relax on the banks of the river at our campsite.
+On the 3rd day there is the option to head into Panna National Park in search of wildlife on a jeep safari, or you might prefer to explore the local area or just relax on the banks of the river at our campsite.

 We will stay on a camp site in Khajuraho.